Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

 \subsubsection{Data collection technique and user data}

 To understand the relationship between different data collection techniques and user data, we computed a bubble chart with bivariate distribution (see Figure \ref{fig:datacolbubble}).
-Each category of data collection technique can collect several types of user data and vice versa.
-We found that user input through applications is by far the dominant method for collecting data on a wide variety of user data.
-This is to be expected considering that user input is the primary type of technique used to collect user data (60\% of the studies).
-In addition, \emph{user characteristics} such as \emph{user's preferences} (28\% of studies), \emph{physical characteristics} (14\% of studies), and physiological characteristics (12\% of studies) are the most popular user data collected through user input, compared to other user data related to tasks or interactions.
-It is possible that user characteristics data are hard to extract through other data collection techniques.
+Our analysis reveals a strong interdependence between different categories of data collection techniques and types of user data.
+We observed that user input through applications is by far the dominant method for collecting data on a wide variety of user data.
+This finding aligns with the expectation that user input serves as the primary technique, constituting 60\% of the studies, for acquiring user data in various contexts.
+In addition, \emph{user characteristics} such as \emph{user's preferences} (28\% of studies), \emph{physical characteristics} (14\% of studies), and \emph{physiological characteristics} (12\% of studies) are the most popular user data collected through user input.
+This indicates that researchers predominantly rely on user input to capture and extract such intricate user characteristic data, which might be challenging to acquire through alternative data collection techniques \citep{king2013harnessing, pulantara2018development}.

-Figure \ref{fig:datacolbubble} also shows that the \emph{external sensor} and \emph{techniques based on visible input} are mainly used to capture the \emph{user's performance in the game}.
-Another notable trend we observed is that both \emph{invisible and visible inputs based data collection techniques} can be used to collect most \emph{interaction related and user characteristic data}.
-For example, user performance data in a game can be collected by Kinect sensor or user interaction.
-On the contrary, task specific data can only be collected through techniques based on visible input.
-It can be explained by the difficulty of task specific data being collected in other ways.
-To summarise, there is rarely a standard approach that collects data in such a way as to maximise the efficacy of an AUI.
+Figure \ref{fig:datacolbubble} also shows that the external sensors and data collection techniques based on visible input are primarily used to capture the \emph{user's performance in the game}.
+Another notable trend we observed is that both invisible and visible inputs based data collection techniques can be employed to gather a wide range of interaction related and user characteristic data.
+For example, user performance data in a game can be collected using the Kinect sensors or by monitoring user interactions.
+Conversely, task-specific data can only be acquired through techniques based on visible inputs.
+This discrepancy can be attributed to the inherent difficulty in collecting task-specific data through alternative means \citep{king2013harnessing}.